R4r3s/Discord_Bot_Arduino/README.md

 - and now run the C# code

--Test on a server, the help command is a!help
+- Test on a server, the help command is a!help
+-
 On arduino
--connect the pin 9 to plus LED with an 220 Ohm resistor
+- connect the pin 9 to plus LED with an 220 Ohm resistor

 ![20220205_034303](https://user-images.githubusercontent.com/86518933/152624046-0e9c083f-0a5e-46a2-90a2-a487bf54acff.jpg)